The definitive story of the First World War's bloodiest conflict

 In commemoration of the 90th anniversary of the battle, Martin Gilbert, one of Britain's most distinguished historians, graphically recreates the tragedy.
 He interweaves individual stories, wartime documents, letters and poetry in a deeply moving, succinct narrative.

 From gripping descriptions of struggles on the battlefield to poignant evocations of the memorials and cemeteries that stand there today, this is a definitive guide to the Somme.
 It is a story of unparalleled folly and heroism, from which, as it unfolds, there emerge deep implications that are shared by all wars.

 A brilliant evocation of the battle - The Times

 Powerful - BBC History magazine

 Tireless ... a day-by-day account of the fight, triumph and tragedy hand in hand - Spectator

 A superb book that works not only as history but as a guide for visitors to the battlefield today.
 Amongst the slew of new titles we can expect commemorating the battle, this stands unrivalled - Good Book Guide

 In his transmission of the horror of the war, Martin Gilbert has achieved something probably no historian but he could - John Keegan, The Sunday Times

-Martin Gilbert was the Official Biographer of Sir Winston Churchill; his prolific output on this stubect included the one-volume biography, Churchill: A Life.
-Among his other books are: First World War, Second World War, D-Day and The Day the War Ended, as well as a magisterial three-volume History of the Twentieth Century, and twelve historical atlases.
+Martin Gilbert is the Official Biographer of Sir Winston Churchill; his prolific output on this subject includes the one-volume biography, Churchill: A Life.
+Among his other books are: First World War, Second World War, D-Day and The Day the War Ended, as well as a magisterial three-volume History of The Twentieth Century, and twelve historical atlases.
 Martin Gilbert was knighted in 1995.
 Two years later he was awarded a Doctorate of Literature at Oxford University for the totality of his historical work.
-He died in 2015.